YongoDavid/DEMO-2024-SEPTEMBER/README.md

 After making sure all the firebase services are working i will then move back to the UI and make some changes.

 SEP-24
+Firebase is now setup and working as it should.